$1000 extra dollars in your bank account every single month. What would that amount of money mean for you?

 But of course, there are a lot of things to learn.

-As much as I’d love to say that this is all something I figured out myself, that’s just untrue.
+As much as I’d love to say that this is all something I figured out myself, that’s just untrue and it’s still very much a part-time job for me.
 Everything I learned about this business model, I learned from Matt Par, who is the real-world example I mentioned above.

 If you think this type of business might be for you, click here to watch his webinar.